elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/flyweight-pattern.md

 ---

-### The Flyweight pattern belongs to which pattern family?
+### The Flyweight pattern belongs to which design pattern family?

 <details>
   <summary>